 “Nobody at work is apathetic except those who are in pursuit of someone else’s objective.”

 So this building block is not simply about getting your audience to buy-in to your objective, it’s about helping them to understand that they have an objective which happens to align with yours.
 It’s about getting them to long for your shared project to succeed.

 The way you do this is by empathising with your audience, both rationally and emotionally:

 - What are their hopes, fears, and priorities?

-Once you know these answers there will be several ways you can inspire them.
+Once you know the answers to these questions there could be several ways you might inspire people.